When it comes down to it, MSPs have one goal when writing a proposal: to win business.

 5. Speak Directly to Client Needs

-Hit your prospective client’s pain points or bottlenecks directly.
+Address your prospective client’s specific challenges.
 “A great client proposal should focus on the client’s pain points and how your services provide tailored solutions,” said Adam Bielanski, founder and CEO of MSP+.

 Go beyond listing features.
-Show how you’ll deliver outcomes that matter to their business.
+Describe how you will deliver outcomes that matter to the client’s business.
 Make it actionable with an emphasis on ROI and measurable success.

 Oli Thordarson